 Policy and research

 Conservation International works with partners and government agencies to develop policies that support the sustainable use of marine resources.
-We are strengthening the analysis of New Caledonia’s Exclusive Economic Zone (EEZ) to support the design of the Natural Park.
-We advise the government on building governance around tourism, fisheries and deep-sea mining, providing expertise and recommendations for marine spatial planning.
-Additionally, we contribute to the research and analysis of terrestrial ecosystems of remote oceanic islands and islets within New Caledonia’s waters to inform protected area management.
+We are strengthening the analysis of New Caledonia’s Exclusive Economic Zone (EEZ) to support the design of the Natural Park of the Coral Sea.
+We advise the government on building governance around production and protection to provide expertise and recommendations for effective management of the park.
+Additionally, we contribute to the research and analysis of terrestrial ecosystems to increase New Caledonia’s resilience to climate change by improving land use.

 Aligning with other Pacific island states

 Regionally, Conservation International supports New Caledonia in its commitments to the Pacific Oceanscape.
-We also support New Caledonia's engagement with the Australian Government in efforts to coordinate efforts to sustainably manage their portions of the Coral Sea.
-We also have supported the formation of a bilateral sister site agreement between New Caledonia and the Cook Islands to share lessons learned from the development of their respective marine protected areas.
+We also support New Caledonia's engagement with the Australian government to coordinate the sustainable management of the Coral Sea.
+We also have supported the formation of a bilateral ‘sister site’ agreement between New Caledonia and the Cook Islands to share lessons learned from the development of their respective marine protected areas.
 Finally, we facilitated the integration of New Caledonia as member of the Big Ocean, a network of the world’s large-scale marine managed areas.

 By the numbers